CAASPP Update, Issue 208California Assessment of Student Performance and Progress (CAASPP) e-mail update, June 1, 2017.

 - Revisit the CAASPP in Action series, which includes reports documenting California LEAs’ successes, challenges, and lessons learned while implementing components of the CAASPP System.

 - Collaborate with stakeholders in a school or district assessment inventory using materials presented in the 2016–17 CAASPP Institute session on “Fostering a Balanced Assessment System” (PPT).

 - Check out Smarter Balanced Ready

-, a Web site that offers “big ideas for implementation” that provide the collective experience of district staff from around the consortium, sharing what they learned during the first two years of Smarter Balanced implementation.
+, a web site that offers “big ideas for implementation” that provide the collective experience of district staff from around the consortium, sharing what they learned during the first two years of Smarter Balanced implementation.

-- View the Interim Assessment Video Series, or plan to use the Digital Library and Interim Assessment Clinic video and presentation slides
+- View the Interim Assessment Video Series, or plan to use the Digital Library and Interim Assessment Clinic video

-(PPT) for professional development.
+for professional development.

 - Plan to utilize all components of the CAASPP System by embedding interim assessments and Smarter Balanced Digital Library (Digital Library accout required) resources into the curriculum.